Winter recreational soccer programs begin in January

 Special Olympics Soccer in North Toronto

-NTSC is once again partnering with Special Olympics Ontario and The Rotary Club of Toronto-Eglinton to present a Special Olympics program for players ages 7 to 18 who have an intellectual disability.
+North Toronto is partnering with Special Olympics Ontario and the North Toronto Sports Foundation to present a Special Olympics program for players ages 7 to 18 who have an intellectual disability.
 More details can be found here.

 soccer registration | house league soccer | rep soccer

 North Toronto soccer | NT Soccer | NT Nitros | house league soccer | youth soccer | soccer academy

 Forest Hill soccer | Lawrence Park soccer | Leaside soccer | Toronto soccer | winter s